jburmesch/VBAExportForGit/README.md

 * Make Changes to your vba code.
 * Run the macro.
 * Run your desired git commands in the command prompt window that is opened.
-* That's it!

 ## What it does:
-l.
-Loops through all components in the active workbook.
+1. Loops through all components in the active workbook.
-l.
-Creates a "source" folder in the same directory as the workbook file.
+1. Creates a "source" folder in the same directory as the workbook file.
-l.
-Creates a subdirectory in the "source" directory based on the workbook's name. *(This is done in case you have multiple workbooks that are all part of the same project, so that you can keep them separate from eachother.)*
+1. Creates a subdirectory in the "source" directory based on the workbook's name. *(This is done in case you have multiple workbooks that are all part of the same project, so that you can keep them separate from eachother.)*
-l.
-Copies ignorelist.txt to a .gitignore file inside the "source" folder.
+1. Copies ignorelist.txt to a .gitignore file inside the "source" folder.
-l.
-Opens a command prompt in the source folder.
+1. Opens a command prompt in the source folder.

 ### I hope this contributes to improving your VBA coding workflow!